07-Atharv/Team_anecdote/README.md

 **Immediate Feedback:** Upon completion of exams, students receive prompt feedback, streamlining the assessment process and facilitating timely performance evaluation.

-**Intuitive User Interfaces**: We offer user-friendly dashboards for institutions and students alike, simplifying exam management tasks such as scheduling, administration, and result dissemination.
+**Intuitive User Interfaces:** We offer user-friendly dashboards for institutions and students alike, simplifying exam management tasks such as scheduling, administration, and result dissemination.

 **Secure Exam Access:** Students are provided with personalized links to access exams during designated time frames, ensuring a secure and controlled exam environment.
 Additionally, each student receives a unique passkey via email, adding an extra layer of authentication for exam commencement and enhancing overall exam security.